schonmann/splitty/README.md

 Serve static files

         $ splitty [port=8000] [key=passphrase_AES_security]
+            Put this key in the splitty editor...
+            key: 9c4d43c0-c780-cba3-48ec-156e5d5417fd

-After start all the files in directory can be accessed in the browser
+Copy the key string and put on the prompt of the splitty editor After start all the files in directory can be accessed in the browser
 For example, if you have a file index.html at the root you